VFLashM/TetrisTime/README.md

 # TetrisTime

-Watchface with digits made out of tetris figures.
+Pebble watchface with digits made out of tetris figures.

 When time changes, old digit vanishes and new digit is reassembled out of falling tetris figures.